larson-carter/dev-jokes-api/README.md

 2. npm install

+3. npm install -g nodemon

-3. npm run build
+4. npm run build

-4. Now you are able to use the server!
+5. Now you are able to use the server!